 - I had to write my own rudimentary XMPP server in Lua on an ESP8266 (since I couldn't find one as most people use them for MQTT instead).
 I have only tested it with a particular version of Android Xabber, my favorite open-source XMPP (Jabber) client.

 - I couldn't use the wonderful Chirp software since I had to take more granular control over a UV-5RA flash memory than what it provided.
 I needed to quickly change frequencies on-the-fly and take over its LCD, a use-case that it wasn't really designed for, and I had to write my own code to control the radio interface that I built to replace a TNC, which uses the Direwolf software modem, a virtual UART and a virtual PTT line.
-This allowed me to be able to quickly change the radio's frequency to the APRS frequency while AX.25 sessions were in progress on a different frequency, and then change back, which allowed a single, inexpensive transceiver, a single VFO, to perform double-duties.
+This allowed me to be able to quickly change the radio's frequency to the APRS frequency while AX.25 sessions were in progress on a different frequency, using an elaborate "stupor" method to pause the session in progress, and then change back, which allowed a single, inexpensive transceiver, a single VFO, to perform double-duties.

 - The craft had to be printed within the dimensions of my Prusa i3 printbed, while being designed to withstand extreme weather in all four seasons in my temperate zone (PETG, aluminum, brass, stainless steel parts, air and rain channels).
 For temperature control of the Lithium-ion batteries, a gasketed battery box was created using black, high emmissivity paint for radiated solar heat which can be temperature-controlled via panel tilt and a ducted Gyrofan and aluminum heatsinks, monitored with a series of temperature sensors of different types.